 One of the reasons I say this is don’t underestimate how small the world we live in can be sometimes.
 If you’ve been to one dealer already and they’ve tried everything they can to get you the specific model and color you want but they haven’t succeeded, don’t think for a moment that another dealer won’t put two and two together when you walk in inquiring about a vehicle another dealer has been calling them about recently.

 If the second dealer has an inkling that you are the customer who the other dealer was trying to get a specific vehicle for and they have got it but refused to release it to them, don’t expect to get much of a deal on it.
 This is especially the case if there aren’t others easily available, which there probably won’t be if the first dealer hasn’t been able to get you one.

 If the second dealer thinks they’ve got you over a barrel there’s very little you can do about it, and this is why I think the option of getting a really keen deal on a stock vehicle from the first dealer is a better option.
 Of course, if you want that SE in Black and nothing else will do and you’re prepared to pay full retail for it, then by all means go ahead.

 What if nobody has exactly what you want?

 The good thing about having a very specific idea of what you want and giving the impression you’re not prepared to deviate from your preferred specification is it puts you in a great position for negotiating in many different ways.
 This even works for you if what you want isn’t available anywhere and it can only be obtained through a factory order.

 You don’t just have to concentrate on the sticker price of the vehicle itself.
-You can also drive a hard bargain on the finance, service plans, extended warranties, GAP insurance and even accessories.
-How good the final deal turns out to be depends on you and how good a job you’ve done of making the dealer believe you are absolutely set on getting exactly what you want in the color you want.
+You can also drive a hard bargain on the finance, service plans, extended warranties, GAP insurance, and even accessories.
+How good the final deal turns out to be will depend on you and how good a job you’ve done of making the dealer believe you are absolutely set on getting exactly what you want in the color you want.